Note

 metadata.model_format=pickle,

-Model description/Training Procedure/Hyperparameters=TableSection(26x2),
+Model description/Training Procedure/Hyperparameters=TableSection(27x2),

-Model description/Training Procedure/...</div></div></div></div></div></div>,
+Model description/Training Procedure/Model Plot=<style>#sk-co...v></div></div>,

 citation_bibtex=bibtex @inproceedings{...,year={2020}},

-get_started_code=import pickle with o...b') as file: clf = pickle.load(file),
+get_started_code=import pickle with open(pkl_f...file: clf = pickle.load(file),

 model_card_authors=skops_user,